2026 Design & Window Treatment Trends: Jewel Tones, Refined Naturals & Pattern Mixing

 Jewel tones are back!
 This time, they're grounded and sophisticated, rather than flashy.
 Think emerald, aubergine, sapphire, and garnet - tones that add richness and work beautifully in both traditional and modern spaces.

 Use these jewel tones strategically, in accents that anchor the space.
-These may manifest in forms such as side chairs, draperies, or entry benches.
+These may manifest as side chairs, draperies, or entry benches.

 Our Favorite Furniture Pieces